Oregon to investigate Border Patrol shooting of couple in Portland

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Taylor Romine, Amanda Musa, Josh Campbell and Priscilla Alvarez contributed to this report.
+CNN’s Taylor Romine, Amanda Musa, Josh Campbell, Priscilla Alvarez and John Miller contributed to this report.